EWSoftware/SHFB/ReadMe.txt

 the tools and place them in the SHFB\Deploy folder ready for use.
 By default, the Release version is built.
 To build a debug version, pass in the command line parameter Debug.
 Once that completes, change into the SHFB\Deploy\Data folder and execute the BuildReflectionData.bat script.
 This will generate the reflection data files for the .NET Framework into a temporary folder.
-Rename the folder it creates to "Reflection".
+Rename the folder it creates to ".NETFramework".

-NOTE: If you do not have .NET 4.5.1 installed, pass it the framework and version to build.
+Reflection data can be built for other frameworks as well but you must have the latest version of the framework and all of the requisite tools and supporting SDKs installed as well.
+Other supported frameworks include .NETCore, .NETPortable, .NETMicroFramwork, Silverlight, WindowsPhone, and WindowsPhoneApp.
+To build the reflection data for a different framework, pass its name on the command line.
 For example:

+    BuildReflectionData .NETCore
-    BuildReflectionData .NETFramework 4.0.30319
+    BuildReflectionData .NETPortable
-Or
-    BuildReflectionData .NETFramework 4.5
+    BuildReflectionData WindowsPhoneApp

+Once built, rename the folder by removing the version number on the resulting output folder.